YassineBakkali/Avalon_HW--RMUC_2025_Supercap-manager/README.md

 ## License

-This hardware design is released under the CERN-OHL-S v2 license.
+This hardware design is released under the MIT license.
 See [`LICENSE`](LICENSE) for full terms.